-Setup WooCommerce to work with Templett
+Setup WooCommerce to Work with Templett

 First, be sure you are using the latest version of WordPress along with the latest version of WooCommerce.
 Also, be sure you have enabled "pretty" permalinks in Wordpress.
 It also helps to make sure you are using PHP 7 or later.
 You may need to contact your host to confirm this.

-First, create API keys in WooCommerce
+First, Create API Keys in WooCommerce

 - Log in to your WordPress site and navigate to the wooCommerce settings page: WooCommerce > Settings